 I have no particular tip, except wear what you feel confident in & standing up straight (think graceful ballet dancers!).

-I think wearing what you feel confident in & standing up straight (think graceful ballet dancers!), as well as good quality, well-cut, timeless designs (and a smile!) are the ultimate elegance.
-I love to add a lot of jewelery for a little bling-bling effect!
+I think wearing what you feel confident in & standing up straight (think graceful ballet dancers!), as well as good quality, well-cut, timeless designs (+ a smile!) are the ultimate elegance.
+I love to add a lot of jewellery for a little bling-bling effect!

 Any advice for aspiring female entrepreneurs?

 Keep going, stay strong and have a laugh.
 Plan A didn’t work?
 No stress, there are 25 other letters in the alphabet!

 3 things I’ve learned from my own bumpy experience:

 1. Think long-term & set priorities.
 Put your energy into what really matters & set goals to do good as a pillar of your vision & mission.
 Always come back to your original ‘why’ when things get spicy.